Inside vs Outside Mount for Blackout Curtains: Which Blocks More Light (And Why Outside Mount Usually Wins)

 More overlap generally means fewer leaks; aim for meaningful coverage past the window frame so the curtain blocks light coming in at an angle.

-5) My curtains are blackout but light still comes in at the top—what’s the fix?
+My curtains are blackout but light still comes in at the top - what is the fix?

-Raise the rod and add a top-gap blocker approach so light can’t spill over the rod line.
+Raise the rod and add a top-gap blocker approach so light cannot spill over the rod line.

-Replace them when width or length limits prevent proper overlap, or when the fabric itself glows uniformly even after you’ve eliminated gaps.
+Replace them when width or length limits prevent proper overlap, or when the fabric itself glows uniformly even after you have eliminated gaps.

 Not always, but outside mount is the most reliable approach for maximum light blocking because it increases coverage on all sides of the window.